 - To the extent necessary for emergency medical care to be rendered

-If your call is a clinical emergency, defined as a situation in which there is danger of harm to self or others, you may try to reach me on my cell phone: (401) 954-2710.
+In Case of Emergency: If you find yourself in an emergency, defined as a situation in which there is danger of harm, you may try to reach me on my cell phone: (401) 954-2710.
 If you do not reach me there, please leave a voicemail at (401) 709-4295, as that is the number I most often check.
 When you leave a voicemail, please state the nature of the emergency and I will return your call as soon as possible.

-If you do not hear from me or I am unable to reach you, it remains your responsibility to take care of yourself until such time as we can talk.
-If you feel unable to keep yourself safe, go to your nearest emergency room.
+If you cannot reach me and/or I am unable to reach you, it remains your responsibility to take care of yourself until such time as we can talk.
+If you feel unable to keep yourself safe, call 911 and/or go to the nearest emergency room.

-I will make every attempt to inform you in advance of any planned absences, and provide you with a name and phone number of the therapist covering for me.
+I will make every attempt to inform you in advance of any planned absences.
+When I am away, I will provide you with the name and phone number of the local therapist covering for me.

-Some clients successfully use their flexible spending accounts to make their therapy costs tax deductible.
+Some clients successfully use their flexible spending accounts to make therapy more affordable.